privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/troubleshooting.md

     at fulfilled (/home/ubuntu/maci/cli/build/genProofs.js:5:58)
 ```

-You can generate the missing `.dat` files by the following command:
+You can generate the missing `.dat` files using the following command:
 ```
 cd cli/
 npx zkey-manager compile -c zkeys.config.yml